input-output-hk/partner-chains-smart-contracts/docs/SIPs/06-FlexibleInitialisation.md

 committing too much to a sidechain in the early phase, by only submitting/initialising the bare minimum features at adoption, and being able to activate features one-by-one.

+TODO Do you think there will be any significant impact in the fees for initialising vs doing it in one go?

 ## Implementation
 The implementation will include the addition of `InitToken`, and modification